nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 #### 🔥 What Happens Internally?

 - Coroutine starts and hits delay(5000)
-- After 1 sec, you call job.cancel() → This cancels the coroutine and throws CancellationException
+- After 1 sec, you call job.cancel() → This cancels the coroutine and implicitly throws CancellationException
-- The catch block catches it.
+- The catch block catches it explicitly.
-- Then inside the catch, you call: delay(100)
+- Then inside the catch, delay(100) is called.
 - But the coroutine is already cancelled.
-So:
-- delay(100) throws another CancellationException
+- So: delay(100) implicitly throws another CancellationException
 - Everything after ```delay(100)``` is skipped
 - Code like performCleanUp() and ```throw exception``` never run
 - It’s like throwing another exception while handling an exception, so the remaining code is lost.